Psycho (franchise): Psycho III (1986)

 Meanwhile, Tracy has met with Duane at a bar where they discuss Norman, and it seems Tracy blames Norman for Mrs. Spool's disappearance.
 When she leaves, Duane picks up another girl at the bar, Red (Juliette Cummins).
 Norman gets Maureen to the local hospital to save her life.
 After she is released, he invites her to stay back at the motel and they begin a romantic relationship.
 The same night, Duane and Red arrive at the motel and hear an argument between "Mother" and Norman, but think it's just a TV turned up too loud.
 Red and Duane, head to cabin 12 where they make love.
 Later that night, Red, makes it clear she wants more than just a fling.
 Calling him a pig, they argue.
 Duane, infuriated, throws her out of the cabin.
 Red heads down to the payphone to call a cab, where she realizes she is wearing her blouse backwards.
 As she takes it off to put it on the right way, "Mother" shatters the phone booth door and stabs a trapped Red to death.
 The next morning, Duane finds Norman scrubbing down the phone booth.

 A group from out of town arrive at the motel where they plan to watch the local football game.
 Tracy comes to find Norman and ask questions about his past and "Mother".
 Norman becomes defensive with the reporter and tells her to leave, never to return.
 Later that night, he and Maureen go to a restaurant, where they dance and talk romantically, while Tracy searches Mrs. Spool's apartment.
 She discovers the Bates Motel's telephone number written on a magazine cover.
 Norman and Maureen return to the motel to find most of the other guests engaged in drunken stupor.
 Norman goes with Maureen to her room and they fall asleep in each other's arms having refused to make love.
 Some time afterwards, Patsy Boyle (Katt Shea Ruben), the only sober guest, wakes up Maureen to ensure her safety as Norman had left the door open, a bad idea with all the drunken guests around.
 Patsy, needing to use the bathroom, finds the one in Norman's parlor unoccupied, but "Mother" again emerges and slashes her throat.
-Norman (an homage to the reaction of finding Marion dead in the shower in the original Psycho) gasps when he discovers Patsy's body.
+Norman gasps when he discovers Patsy's body.
 He buries her in the motel's ice chest outside the office.